 --%suite.
 These special comments are called annotations and provide utPLSQL with all information for test execution. utPLSQL uses different concepts to efficiently read the required data from the Oracle data dictionary views so that tests can be executed without noticeable time delay even in schemas with more than 40 thousand PL/SQL packages.

 The utPLSQL plugins for SQL Developer from Oracle and PL/SQL Developer from Allround Automations support database developers in creating, executing and debugging tests.
 Code coverage reports provide information about which code is covered by tests.
 These two plugins are provided by the utPLSQL team.
 Quest and JetBrains position utPLSQL as the standard for testing code in an Oracle database and support utPLSQL directly in their products TOAD and DataGrip.

 utPLSQL uses reporters to produce the results of a test run in any number of output formats.
 The command line client or the Maven plugin can be used for this purpose.
-A popular output format is the JUnit, since it is compatible with most tools in the CI/CD area.
-TeamCity and Team Foundation Server are supported with specific reporters.
-For code coverage utPLSQL provides reporters for SonarQube, Coveralls and Cobertura.
+A popular output format is the JUnit since it is compatible with most tools in the CI/CD area.
+TeamCity and Team Foundation Server are supported by specific reporters.
+For code coverage, utPLSQL provides reporters for SonarQube, Coveralls and Cobertura.
 Thanks to the flexible reporter concept, utPLSQL can be integrated into any CI/CD environment.
-For example, in Jenkins, Bamboo, Azure DevOps, Travis CI, GitLab, Github Actions and many more.
+For example, in Jenkins, Bamboo, Azure DevOps, Travis CI, GitLab, GitHub Actions and many more.